 For Candle lovers - Lovely Teacup candles

 I fell in love with these teacup candles.
-I have always loved candles to begin with but teacup candles are the best of the best when it comes to the designs they are beautifully designed and would make a great gift.
+I have always loved candles to begin with but teacup candles are the best of the best when it comes to the designs, and they are beautifully designed and make great gifts as well.

 What You Need To Make A Candle Teacup